yaelamraou/Contextualized-ML-Workflow-Generation-CIKM2023/reproduce_scenarios/reproduce_scenario1.md

 # Overview

-The goal is for you to reproduce the scenario 1 depicted in the _section 5.2_ of the article.
 With this scenario, we want to evaluate how our approach differentiate itself from a keyword-based search.

 Detailed steps are given to you in order to replicate each step of the scenario.